-This Blog lists some key insights I gained on Arduino, RP2040 and Raspberry Pi
+This Blog lists some key insights I gained on Arduino, ESP32-S3 (Lilygo), RP2040 and Raspberry Pi

 RPi-4 USB3 power supply problems / February 2022